julianojcs/Server-Sent-Events-with-PHP/README.md

 # Server Side Events with PHP

-* To run this application, use a PHP Server to load the server.php server
+* To run this application, use a PHP Server to load the server.php file